jimmyleray/Emendare/README.md

 #### Server configuration

 The first step will be to create the MongoDB database.
-To do so just create a container containing a Mongo image, following the steps below.
+To do so, just create a docker container with a Mongo image, following the steps below.

 ```bash
 cd server/
 ```

-then creating the Mongo image :
+then create the Mongo image :

 ```bash
 docker-compose build
 ```

-> This 'build' command is only to be done during installation.
+> This 'build' command must only be entered during installation.

-and to finish throwing the container :
+you can finaly run the container :

 ```bash
 docker-compose up